grafana/alloy/docs/sources/reference/components/otelcol/otelcol.receiver.syslog.md

 Using the `otelcol` syslog components in this way results in the messages being forwarded as sent, attempting to use the `loki.source.syslog` component for a similar proxy use case requires careful mapping of any structured data fields through the `otelcol.processor.transform` component.
-A very simple example of that can be seen in the [`otelcol.exporter.syslog`][exporter-examples] documentation.
+A very simple example of that can be found in the [`otelcol.exporter.syslog`][exporter-examples] documentation.

 ```alloy
 otelcol.receiver.syslog "default" {